Dead Money Poker Club - Rulebook

 COLLECT: When the game activates collect a number of cards corresponding to the value of the activation cards on the board.
 So, if there is one RED 5 on the board collect 5 cards.
 Or, if there is one RED 2 and one RED 4 on the board collect 6 cards.

-DISCARD: After scoring you must discard all the cards you used to score your current hole.
-Also, at any time you may discard any cards you donít want.
+DISCARD: After scoring you must discard all the cards you used to score your current hole plus any cards you no longer want.
+If you can't reach the green you must discard ALL your cards.

 Poker Golf DMPC style!
 Score the lowest possible score on one of the Championship Courses from 2018 and win!
 Collect cards that are used to turn in a score for each hole on your scorecard.
 Add up your strokes for each of the 18 holes and the two lowest 18s win $$!